Prior authorization

-Prior authorization is a utilization management process used by some health insurance companies in the United States to determine if they will cover a prescribed procedure, service, or medication.
-The process is intended to act as a safety and cost-saving measure although it has received criticism from physicians for being costly and time-consuming.
+Prior authorization, or preauthorization, is a utilization management process used by some health insurance companies in the United States to determine if they will cover a prescribed procedure, service, or medication.

 Overview

-Prior authorization is a check run by some insurance companies or third-party payers in the United States before they will agree to cover certain prescribed medications or medical procedures.
-There are a number of reasons that insurance providers require prior authorization, including age, medical necessity, the availability of a generic alternative, or checking for drug interactions.
-A failed authorization can result in a requested service being denied or in an insurance company requiring the patient to go through a separate process known as "step therapy" or "fail first."
+Prior authorisation is a check run by some insurance companies or third-party payers in the United States before they will agree to cover certain prescribed medications or medical procedures.
+According to insurance companies the reasons they require prior authorizations include age, medical necessity, checking for the availability of a cheaper generic alternative, or checking for drug interactions.
+There is controversy surrounding prior authorisations and public opinion does vary about why insurance providers require it.
+The primary controversial reason is that it benefits some insurance companies as they allegedly avoid paying for expensive patient treatments and increase business profits at the expense of patient health.
+A failed authorisation may result in a requested service being denied or an insurance company requiring the patient to go through a separate process known as "Step therapy".
 Step therapy dictates that a patient must first see unsuccessful results from a medication or service preferred by the insurance provider, typically considered either more cost effective or safer, before the insurance company will cover a different service.